Neck Thread Lift in Scottsdale, AZ 85260

 Step 3Cannula Insertion

-Threads are inserted through a thin, blunt-tipped cannula rather than a sharp needle, reducing bruising.
+Dr. Borakowski enters with a thin, blunt-tipped cannula rather than a sharp needle, reducing bruising.

 4